 During 2020, the Organization was the recipient of a loan under the Paycheck Protection Program ("PPP").
 The PPP, established as a part of the Coronavirus Aid, Relief and Economic Security ("CARES") Act, provides for loans to small businesses to pay up to 24 weeks of payroll costs and benefits, interest on mortgages, rent and utilities.
-The loan is fully forgivable if certain conditions are met.
+The loan of \$97,101 was fully forgivable if certain conditions are met, and was recorded as a liability at June 30, 2020.